Nimblr/docs/ehr-integrations.md

 ### #listCalendars
 Retrieves a list of calendars for this EHR.

-It is important to list the calendars, as they allow us to use their definitions to manage events.
-Therefore, we seek to use the `externalId` of the calendar to retrieve the events.
+It is important to list the calendars, as they allow the system to use their definitions to manage events.
+Therefore, the system seeks to use the `externalId` of the calendar to retrieve the events.

 If events can be obtained using the `externalId` of the organizer or the `externalId` of the location, these can be used if the concept of a calendar does not exist in the EHR.

 Returns @Array[[Calendar]](#Calendar)